Welcome to my website. I'm pleased you found me and I hope you will stay a while.

 Grassy banks on either side

-And marshy patches where kingcups grow.
+and marshy patches where kingcups grow.

 A steep little path that winds and wanders

-And drops at last to the beach below.
+and drops at last to the beach below.

 A shimmering waterfall; jasper stones

-That shine like jewels in all the streams;
+that shine like jewels in all the streams;

-Sun-warmed rocks that the waves wash over…
+sun-warmed rocks that the waves wash over…

 I go there still in my dreams.